 2009, but received few votes and subsequently emerged, along with Musavi, as a symbol of the opposition.
 Indicated in late January 2010 that Ahmadinejad is the chief executive of Iran by virtue of the Supreme Leader's backing, but later reiterated strong criticism of regime's use of force against protesters.
-Has been physically blocked by regime from attending Green demonstrations during 2010.
+Has been physically blocked by regime from attending Green demonstrations during 2010 and, with Musavi, reportedly has been taken to a military prison as of February 2011.